 A Japanese style bridge, which was closed for the festival, rose serenely above the blooming lotus beds.

-I made my way to the vendors consisting of community organizations, voter registration booths, Asian and Hispanic jewelry, clothing, and art sellers.
+I made my way to the vendor tents manned by community organizations, voter registration volunteers, and sellers of Asian and Hispanic jewelry, clothing, and art.
 Thai dancers performed on stage and at one point, a group of Thai women did a demonstration of Thai massage, which, if you haven’t experienced it, is amazing.

 There were a variety of ethnic food stalls, mostly Asian and Hispanic.
-I quickly decided on a lunch of Pad Thai and chicken Kabab.
-The heat made it difficult for me to eat much but it was certainly tasty.
+I quickly decided on a lunch of tasty Pad Thai and chicken Kabab.

-In all, it was a lovely way to spend the day in LA and I’m sure I’ll return again
+It’s a lovely way to spend the day in LA

 I love urban city lakes and although Los Angeles has several, Echo Park Lake is one of my favorites.
 I’m so glad it’s been revitalized for everyone to enjoy.
 Anyone who needs a respite while visiting LA will find peace and relaxation there and feel welcome.